RuPaul

 RuPaul Andre Charles (born November 17, 1960) is an American drag queen, television host, singer, producer, writer, and actor.
 He (Note: RuPaul is indifferent to which gender pronouns are used to refer to him, stating that he can be called "he" or "she", and has played male roles and makes public appearances in both male and female drag.
-This article uses "he/him" pronouns for consistency.) produces, hosts, and judges the reality competition series RuPaul's Drag Race and has received several accolades, including 14 Primetime Emmy Awards, three GLAAD Media Awards, a Critics' Choice Television Award, two Billboard Music Awards, a Tony Award, and a Guinness World Records title.
+This article uses "he/him" pronouns for consistency.) produces, hosts, and judges the reality competition series RuPaul's Drag Race and has received several accolades, including 14 Primetime Emmy Awards and a Tony Award, in addition to two Billboard Music Awards, a Critics' Choice Television Award, five GLAAD Media Awards, and a Guinness World Records title.
 He has been dubbed the "Queen of Drag" and is considered the most commercially successful drag queen in the United States, with Fortune saying that he is "easily the world's most famous drag queen."
 In 2017, RuPaul was included in the annual Time 100 list of the most influential people in the world.

 Born and raised in San Diego, California, RuPaul studied performing arts in Atlanta, Georgia, before relocating to New York City, where he became a popular fixture on the LGBTQ nightclub scene.
 He achieved international fame as a drag queen with the release of his debut single, "Supermodel (You Better Work)" (1993).
 RuPaul was a spokesperson for MAC Cosmetics in 1994, raising money for the Mac AIDS Fund and becoming the first drag queen to land a major cosmetics campaign.

-RuPaul's Drag Race was created in 2009 and has gone on to produce seventeen seasons in the United States.
+RuPaul's Drag Race was created in 2009 and has gone on to produce eighteen seasons in the United States.
 The show has also seen success internationally and there are several international variants of the show, including RuPaul's Drag Race UK (2019–present) and Canada's Drag Race (2020–present).
 There are also several spin-offs of the main show, such as RuPaul's Drag U (2010–2012), RuPaul's Drag Race All Stars, (2012–present), and RuPaul's Secret Celebrity Drag Race (2020–2022).
 His other television work includes The RuPaul Show (1996–1998), Skin Wars (2014–2016), Good Work (2015), Gay for Play Game Show Starring RuPaul (2016–2017), and RuPaul (2019).
 In 2018, RuPaul received a star on the Hollywood Walk of Fame for his contributions to the television industry.

-RuPaul has made appearances in films, including Crooklyn (1994), The Brady Bunch Movie (1995), and But I'm a Cheerleader (1999), as well as television series, including Girlboss and Broad City (both 2017).
+RuPaul has made appearances in films, including Crooklyn (1994), The Brady Bunch Movie, To Wong Foo, Thanks for Everything!
+Julie Newmar (both 1995), and But I'm a Cheerleader (1999), as well as television series, including Girlboss and Broad City (both 2017).
 He created and starred in the Netflix original series AJ and the Queen (2020).
 As a recording artist, RuPaul has released fifteen studio albums.
 He has also published four books: Lettin' It All Hang Out (1995), Workin' It!
 RuPaul's Guide to Life, Liberty, and the Pursuit of Style (2010), GuRu (2018), and The House of Hidden Meanings (2024).